 How do electronic parcel lockers work?

 Electronic parcel lockers are a safe way to provide residents with 24/7 access to picking up packages.
-They work by requiring a unique PIN or QR code to open the locker.
+They work by requiring a unique PIN or QR code to open the automated locker.
 This means that couriers and residents can only open the lockers when they’ve been approved to do so.
 As a result, deliveries are secure, and packages are less susceptible to theft.

 Steps to using an electronic parcel locker system: